Nick Jr. Channel

-The channel replaced Noggin, which was relaunched as a streaming service in 2015 and acts as a separate sister brand.
-Noggin's programming is distinct from the Nick Jr. channel's: it mainly carried pre-teen-oriented programs at its launch, and its 2015 streaming service features a variety of exclusive series.
-From May 2021 to March 2022, the Nick Jr. channel aired an hour-long block of programming from the Noggin app every Friday.
-The block, titled "Noggin Hour," featured shows such as Noggin Knows and Kinderwood.
+Noggin was relaunched in 2015 as a streaming media service and operated as a separate sister brand until its shutdown in 2024.
+Noggin's programming is distinct from Nick Jr.'s, carrying pre-teen programs in its early years as a channel, while the revived streaming service featured a variety of exclusive series.
+From May 2021 to March 2022, the Nick Jr. Channel aired a "Noggin Hour" block of programming every Friday, featuring series such as Noggin Knows and Kinderwood.